happysysadm/disksyncactivity/README.md

 # Get-DiskStat
-Get-DiskStat is an advanced function that shows the activity of the disks during a dync.
+Get-DiskStat is an advanced function that shows the activity of the disks during a sync.

 # How to use it
 Get-DiskStat can be queried with Get-Help.